ssankar25/People_Line_Counting/README.md

 CustomDataset.py - Links the segmented image dataset with the corresponding annotations given in the CSV file

+labels.py - Used to generate CSV file for segmented image dataset

 train.py - Contains training loop used to set kernel weights for the CNN

 mainTvHeads.py - Image segmentation algorithm that denoises the image, locates head centers using connected component labeling, and segments the image into 100x100 blocks